INFO-526-S24/project-final-Datavista/data/README.md

 ## Variable Names and Descriptions:

-Based on the provided column descriptions, here's a template for a README.md file explaining the dataset:

 **Overview:**
 Welcome to the data folder of [Your Dataset Name]!
 This folder contains a dataset detailing data breaches, including information about the organizations affected, the number of records lost, the date of the breach, the sector affected, and more.